-Professionals who have had an unsatisfactory experience when reporting suspected child abuse or neglect may be reluctant to report a second time.
+Professionals who have had an unsatisfactory experience when reporting suspected child abuse or neglect may be reluctant to report again.
 These professionals may have been discouraged from reporting, or may have developed a distrust of Child Protective Services (CPS), feeling that a previous case was not handled to their satisfaction.
 These concerns are real.
 Things may not have gone as well as they could have.
-A previous bad experience, however, does not mean that the next time things will not be handled well.
+A previous bad experience, however, does not mean that the next time things will be handled poorly.
 If you have an unfortunate experience with a CPS response, you should consider requesting intervention by a supervisor in the handling of the case.

-School personnel must report regardless of their concerns or previous experiences.
+Early childhood providers must report regardless of their concerns or previous experiences.
 The law requires it, and no exemptions are made for those who have had a bad experience.
 In addition, while reporting does not guarantee that the situation will improve, not reporting guarantees that if abuse or neglect exists, the child will continue to be at risk.